oliverlloyd/jmeter-ec2/README.txt

 ELASTIC_IPS=""
 If using ec2, then you can also provide a comma-separated list of pre-defined elastic IPs.
 This is useful is your test needs to pass through a firewall.

+JMETER_VERSION="apache-jmeter-2.6"
+Allows the version to be chosen dynamically.
+Only works on 2.5.1, 2.6 and greater.

 4. Copy your JMeter jmx file into the /jmx directory under your root project directory (LOCAL_HOME) and rename it to the same name as the directory.
 For example, if you created the directory'/testing/myproject' then you should name the jmx file 'myproject.jmx', if you are using LOCAL_HOME=/home/username/someproject then the jmx file should be renamed to 'someproject.jmx'